SCIInstitute/ShapeWorks/Documentation/shapeworks.md

 #
-# ShapeWorks tools
+# ShapeWorks Tools
 #
-# The `shapeworks` executable has a variety of tools for data alignment, processing of images and meshes, reading and converting various file formats, optimization, and analysis.
+The `shapeworks` executable has a variety of tools for data alignment, processing of images and meshes, reading and converting various file formats, optimization, and analysis.
 These tasks are described below.
 #
 [Image Tools]
 [Mesh Tools]